-Larger deduction.
 A larger deduction is allowed for certain contributions of:

-- Inventory and other property to certain organizations for use in the care of the ill, needy, or infants (section 170(e)(3)), including contributions after August 27, 2005, and before January 1, 2006, of "apparently wholesome food" (section 170(e)(3)(C)) and qualified book contributions (section 170(e)(3)(D)). - Scientific equipment used for research to institutions of higher learning or to certain scientific research organizations (other than by personal holding companies and service organizations (section 170(e)(4)); and

-• Computer technology and equipment for educational purposes (section 170(e)(6)).
+- Inventory and other property to certain organizations for use in the care of the ill, needy, or infants (section 170(e)(3)), including contributions of "apparently wholesome food" (section 170(e)(3)(C)) and contributions of qualified book inventory to public schools (section 170(e)(3)(D)), and - Scientific equipment used for research to institutions of higher learning or to certain scientific research organizations (other than by personal holding companies and service organizations (section 170(e)(4)). - Computer technology and equipment for educational purposes (section 170(e)(6)).